KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 Kilt supports two DID types: **light** and **full**.

-There are many differences between the two types, but the most crucial is that you can use a light DID offline, but a full DID needs access to the blockchain to work.
+There are differences between the two types, but the most crucial is that you can use a light DID offline, but a full DID needs access to the blockchain to work.
 Read the [DID documentation](../../../develop/01_sdk/02_cookbook/01_dids/01_light_did_creation.md) to learn more about the difference between the light and full types.

 :::info KILT DID

-There are four different key types that a DID supports:
+A DID supports four different key types:

 - An _authentication key pair_, used to sign claims and present authenticated credentials
 - A _key-agreement key pair_, used to encrypt/decrypt messages